Created by M.E. Chaber

 Also starring Anita Ekberg, Nigel Patrick, Anthony Newley, Bonar Colleano, Sean Kelly, Sidney James, Donald Pleasence, Eric Pohlmann, Josephine Brown

 By all accounts, an enjoyable Third Man-like romp, with the smooth, suave and sophisticated globetrotting investigator bopping around Europe, suggesting an early version, perhaps, of James Bond.
-Which figures–the film was produced by Albert “Cubby” Broccoli, and one of the writers of the screenplay was Richard Maibaum, who wrote or cowrote the screenplays for almost every Bond film 1962 until 1989.
+Which figures–the film was produced by Albert “Cubby” Broccoli, and one of the writers of the screenplay was Richard Maibaum, who wrote or cowrote the screenplays for almost every Bond film from 1962 until 1989.
 But Jack Palance smooth, suave and sophisticated?
 Apparently Alan Ladd and Victor Mature were both originally considered for the lead.